uikit/uikit-site/docs/pages/cover.md

 # Cover

-<p class="uk-text-lead">Expand images, videos or iframs to cover their entire container and place your own content on top.</p>
+<p class="uk-text-lead">Expand images, videos or iframes to cover their entire container and place your own content on top.</p>

 ## Usage